 London has got it right, free access to these incredible educational resources should be free for all, particularly children.
 At the moment the museums have a suggested 5 pound donation, but it is just that, a suggestion, nobody puts any pressure on you to pay.
 We visit time and time again, sometimes for an hour, sometimes for four, sometimes just to buy a coffee or support them by using their shop.
 We put money in the box when we can.

-Museums should be public resources, there for the community to use and dip into.
+Museums should be public resources for the community to use and dip into.

 London is exceptional in that it offers its resources for free to visitors of all nationalities, not just locals.
 Sure, we, the locals, pay extra in our taxes to keep them free.
 I’m very happy and proud to do that.
 Our free museums are a very special part of the London experience.